FindoraNetwork/ark-bulletproofs/README.md

-# Bulletproofs over BS-257
+# Bulletproofs over the Canaan curve

-This repo builds over [Bulletproofs][bp_website] but replaces the Ristretto group with another group over a newly sampled curve, BS-257.
+This repo builds over [Bulletproofs][bp_website] but replaces the Ristretto group with another group over a newly sampled curve, named Canaan, found through the use of the complex multiplication by  Broker and Stevenhagen.
-Here, BS refers to Broker and Stevenhagen, whose complex multiplication method has been used in finding this curve.

-An important property of BS-257 is that it can embed secp256k1.
+An important property of the Canaan curve is that it can embed secp256k1.
 A severe limitation, as a result, is that its scalar field does not have a lot of 2-arity, and therefore preventing a large class of protocols based on FFT to run on the native field.